800,000+ customers

 92% recommend us

-Blue number plate
+Blue license plate

-Vehicles imported into the Netherlands by enthusiasts because of their historical value are issued a 'classic' license plate by the RDW upon registration.
+Vehicles imported into the Netherlands by enthusiasts because of their historic value are issued a 'classic' license plate by the RDW upon registration.
 In consultation with the Federation of Historical Automobile Clubs (FEHAC), the RDW has provided some special series of 'old-fashioned' license plates, especially for imported classics.

 Vehicles imported before that time may now still qualify for these series of "old-fashioned license plates," provided the date of first admission for automobiles is before 1978 and for motorcycles/commercial vehicles is before 1973.
 NB The RDW uses the date of first admission.
 If this cannot be proven, but the year of manufacture can, the RDW assumes the year of manufacture.

-We can be reached via Chat, Whatsapp, phone or email
+We can be reached via chat, WhatsApp, phone or email

-Please feel free to contact us if you would like to know more.
+Questions?
+Contact us if you want to know more.

 We are here Monday to Friday from 08:00 to 18:00.

-get in touch
+Get in touch